F-2 model in 1/32 scale Conversion from F-16 kits

 The section added has the dimensions

-as een in the picture, measurment in millimeters (mm).
+as een in the picture, measurement in millimeters (mm).

 Nose wheel bay can be used as supplied